GITCODE-AW/Ecom_Grocy/README.md

 Header design is referred from CyberWarrior Channel.
 But it is totally recreated.
 Not Copied.
 Note - Every Component of this project is manually written not copied from anywhere.

+# How To Run
+1. open terminal in downloaded/cloned folder and type,
+2. ' pip install -r requirements.txt ' to install all dependancies
+3. ' venv/scripts/activate '
+4. ' python manage.py runserver ' .